 Another fun fact about the beach is that it attracts a lot of Russian tourists who spend more than a month here.
 This is the reason why the beach has got a variety of restaurants selling Russian cuisine, has Russian signboards, and has even been named 'little Prussian by the locals!

 Things to do:- Dolphin spotting, Kite flying, Freediving, trying Russian cuisine.

 Location: North Goa, India.

-Shree Shantadurga Chamundeshwari Temple is another serene and must-visit place of devotion among the top places to visit in Goa.
+If you a religious person then Shree Shantadurga Chamundeshwari Temple is definitely a place of interest for you.
 Established in 1560, the temple was initially constructed in Salcete Taluka, Kudtari.